ONSdigital/sbr-sql-connector/README.md

 * These two classes are how data is provided to an external application from the SQL Connector, in order to match the basic data structures returned from the HBase Connector.
 * [StatUnitLinks](./src/main/scala/uk/gov/ons/sbr/data/model/StatUnitLinks.scala) contain just the parent/child links and IDs for an object.
-* The corresponding table is queried when the user wants to search for an object by ID.
+* The corresponding table `unit_links_2500` is queried when the user wants to search for an object by ID.
 * [StatUnit](src/main/scala/uk/gov/ons/sbr/data/model/StatUnit.scala) contains the data for the given object (as key-value pairs), plus a nested hierarchy of all the object's children as StatUnit objects.
-* StatUnits are not stored as such in the databse, but are constructed at runtime by the query which reads the relevant records for the Enterprise, Legal Unit etc.
+* StatUnits are not stored as such in the database, but are constructed at runtime by the query which reads the relevant records for the Enterprise, Legal Unit etc.

 ### Updates ###

 * We did not have time to integrate the "edit Enterprise" functionality with this module.
-* However, the existing DAO objects and service methods will allow existing fields on an Enterprise StatUnit obejct to be updated via the key-value Map.
+* However, the current DAO objects and service methods will allow existing fields on an Enterprise StatUnit object to be updated via the key-value Map.
 * See the test case "insert new Enterprise and update it correctly via StatUnit" in the [SbrDbServiceTest](src/test/scala/uk/gov/ons/sbr/data/service/SbrDbServiceTest.scala) suite for an example of how this works.
 * The SQL table structure is pre-defined, so we cannot currently add new fields to an object (unlike HBase where the stored data structure is arbitrary), because we would need the corresponding column to exist in the table.